 Facilities wishing to remain on the Qualified Landfill Vendor List must requalify each January.
 This allows the department to ensure the facility is still meeting the threshold of being an eligible vendor for the city and its contractors.
-This would also include facilities that have existing contracts.
-Any current disposal contracts with a landfill could be jeopardized for falling off vendor eligibility list.
-Any current hauling contract could also be jeopardized if the hauler is unable to secure a new qualified landfill, if their original landfill loses eligibility.
+Staff does not plan to apply the landfill matrix to previously executed contracts for landfill disposal.